amzn/style-dictionary/docs/src/content/docs/info/architecture.md

 In your [config](/reference/config) file can define `include` and `source`, which are arrays of file path globs.
 These tell Style Dictionary where to find your token files.
 You can have them anywhere and in any folder structure as long as you tell Style Dictionary where to find them.

-If there are [custom parsers](/reference/hooks/parsers) defined, Style Dictionary will run those on files the parsers match.
+If there are [custom parsers](/reference/hooks/parsers) defined and applied in the config, Style Dictionary will run those on files the applied parsers match.

 ## 3. Deep merge token files